2011 Carson City IHOP shooting: Victims

 Florence Donovan-Gunderson, Nevada National Guard Major Heath Kelly, and Nevada National Guard Sgt 1st Class Christian Riege were all declared dead at the scene, while Nevada National Guard Sgt 1st Class Miranda McElhiney later died at a local hospital.
-About three hours after the massacre, Sencion died at Noah J. Medical Center from a self-inflicted gunshot wound.
+About three hours after the massacre, Sencion died from a self-inflicted gunshot wound.

 Seven other people survived the shooting with injuries, all of them caused by gunshot wounds.
 Four were taken to the Renown Regional Medical Center in Reno, three by helicopter, while the remaining three went to another hospital in Carson City to undergo surgery.
 Four were in critical condition, while the remaining three suffered minor wounds.
 Two of the surviving victims were members of the National Guard.

 Perpetrator

 Eduardo Sencion (also known as Eduardo Perez-Gonzalez; July 22, 1979 – September 6, 2011) was born in Mexico and had a valid U.S. passport.
 He had no previous criminal history and worked at his family's business located in South Lake Tahoe.
 Diagnosed with paranoid schizophrenia when he was eighteen years old, he had no traces of antipsychotic drugs in his body on the day of the massacre, according to toxicology reports.
 In January 2009, he filed for bankruptcy, listing more than $42,000 in outstanding debts for a car, several credit cards, and medical expenses.
 His motive for the attack is unknown by law-enforcement officials, though there was no indication that it was a terrorist attack, and that he had no known connection to the military, nor motivation for shooting the National Guardsmen.